-In this article, you will find out what is the largest hotel in the world and how it compares in size to its competitors.
+In this article, you will learn about the largest hotel in the world and how it compares in size to its competitors.

 If you add up, the ten largest hotels in the world can host over a hundred thousand people simultaneously.
 The equivalent of a mid-sized city.
 Staggering!
 Las Vegas alone can host over 300,000 guests in its 150,000+ hotel rooms.

-With over 37 million annual visitors visiting Las Vegas, there is a big demand for rooms for guests, many of whom dream of coming home from their vacation with more money than when they left.
+With over 37 million annual visitors to Las Vegas, there is a big demand for rooms, with many of them dreaming of returning from the vacation with more money than when they left.

 This Thai resort is in a beautiful spot in the Jomtien Bay of Pattaya.
 The rooms are spread over five buildings, each with a view of the beach or the mountains.
 Inside its vast complex, you will find eight restaurants, several bars and nightclubs, a conference center, and a sports complex.